Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Conclusion

 \section{Conclusion}

 In this work, we reveal a new backdoor threat in diffusion-based data augmentation pipelines and formalizes it as the Data-Chain Backdoor (DCB), where diffusion models act as hidden carriers that propagate backdoors through synthetic data.
+We further develop a practical, low-cost fine-tuning methodology that makes DCB feasible on pretrained Stable Diffusion.
 We systematically evaluate DCB across standard and data-scarce learning settings, demonstrating that backdoors can be transferred effectively while preserving the utility of synthetic data.
-Moreover, we uncover an Early-Stage Trigger Manifestation (ESTM) phenomenon, where backdoor triggers emerge prominently during the early stages of the diffusion generation process.
-This observation provides new insights into how backdoors are embedded and propagated in diffusion models.
+Our results highlight a previously underappreciated data supply chain style security threat introduced by generative data augmentation.